-- Consider options to improve road safety on the A379 and to slow traffic down (aspiration). - Seek to improve cycle access to the Estuary Cycle route from Kenton. - Seek better access to the Estuary path and enhancement of bridges and paths to improve public access. - Improve wheelchair and special needs access. - Extend links to surrounding areas via cycle paths and footpaths, without compromising wildlife habitats.
+- Consider options to improve road safety on the A379 and to slow traffic down (aspiration). - Consider with others the community support and potential for a bypass to the village. - Seek to improve cycle access to the Estuary Cycle route from Kenton. - Seek better access to the Estuary path and enhancement of bridges and paths to improve public access. - Improve wheelchair and special needs access.Extend links to surrounding areas via cycle paths and footpaths, without compromising wildlife habitats.